halinakryvanos/SocialBuzz/README.md

 ## Business task:
-An audit company big data practice
++ An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity.
 + Recommendations for a successful IPO
-+ An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity

 ## Tasks to do
 + Extraction of sample data sets
++ Data Cleaning
 + Merging of sample data set tables
 + Analysis of sample data sets with visualizations
 + Full documentation of the process that we can guide them through